 SB 1062 (Coleman) - eliminates sales tax on food over a four-year period.
 Economic Development & Tax Policy Committee.
 Heard 3/25.
-Could be voted on April 2.
+Could be voted on by the Committee at any time.
 (Oppose)

 SB 1115 (Schroer) - provides that when a juvenile officer makes a risk and needs assessment of a child, he or she shall use a cumulative total of points assessed for all alleged offenses committed to determine whether or not the court shall order the child to be detained.
 Judiciary & Civil & Criminal Jurisprudence Committee.
 Heard 1/29.
 Passed Committee 2/5.
 (Support)